 A Selection of Recent Research:

-Catherine Brooks, the Director of CDSDS, has a new publication entitled "Disciplinary Convergence and Interdisciplinary Curricula for Students in an Information Society" in the Journal Innovations In Education & Teaching International (IETI).
+Catherine Brooks, the former Director of CDSDS, has a relevant publication entitled "Disciplinary Convergence and Interdisciplinary Curricula for Students in an Information Society" in the Journal Innovations In Education & Teaching International (IETI).
 It is available at: http://www.tandfonline.com/doi/full/10.1080/14703297.2016.1155470.
-She's also published an article with a colleague and students about software needs at scientific research sites, "Working beyond the confines of academic discipline to resolve a real-world problem: A community of scientists discussing long-tail data in the cloud." http://firstmonday.org/ojs/index.php/fm/article/view/6103.
-Focused on student data privacy, she wrote this proceedings article with CDSDS postdoctoral scholar Betsy Williams and iSchool colleague Diana Daly: https://www.learntechlib.org/p/177422.
+Focused on student data privacy, she also wrote this proceedings article with CDSDS postdoctoral scholar Betsy Williams and iSchool colleague Diana Daly: https://www.learntechlib.org/p/177422.
+Most recently, she published "How algorithms discriminate based on data they lack: Challenges, solutions, and policy implications" with co-authors Williams and Shmargad, work that is now published in the Journal of Information Policy. https://www.jstor.org/stable/10.5325/jinfopoli.8.2018.0078.

 Advisory board members Jane and Derek Bambauer also have a nice selection of recent work, to include: